smondrkova/1ZHERV_GameJam/README.md

 ## Notes

 This game was developed during a Game Jam.
 It is designed to be enjoyed solo or with family and friends by sharing tasks and switching roles during gameplay.

+## Vision for Future and Improvements

+- Add Audio: Include sound effects and background music.
+- Expand Environments: Create more scenes like snowy forests or a Christmas village to enrich the experience.
+- 3D Movement: Transition from 2D to 3D movement to enable more exploring.